 Data assimilation in geodynamical models can be defined as the incorporation of geophysical observations at present and initial physical conditions in the past into a dynamic quantitative model to provide time continuity and coupling among the geophysical fields (e.g., temperature, velocity).
-The basic principle of data assimilation is to consider the initial temperature in the geological past as a control variable and to optimize the initial temperature in order to minimize the discrepancy between the observations and the solution of the dynamic model (e.g., Bunge et al., 2003; Ismail-Zadeh et al., 2003).
-Once the initial temperature is determined, the thermal evolution of the mantle can be analyzed (e.g., mantle plume evolution, Ismail-Zadeh et al., 2004, 2006).
+The basic principle of data assimilation is to consider the initial temperature in the geological past as a control variable and to optimize the initial temperature in order to minimize the discrepancy between the observations and the solution of the dynamic model (e.g., Ismail-Zadeh et al., 2003).
+The variational data assimilation was employed for numerical restoration of models of present prominent mantle plumes to their past stages (Ismail-Zadeh et al., 2004).
+The data assimilation allows recovering the crust and mantle structures prominent in the past from that weakened by thermal diffusion (Ismail-Zadeh et al., 2006).

-To assimilate present temperature and mantle flow beneath the SE-Carpathians, we consider a rectangular three-dimensional domain $\Omega = [0, x_1 = l_1] \times [0, x_2 = l_2] \times [0, x_3 = h]$ and solve numerically, backward in time, the momentum, continuity, and regularized heat equations in the Boussinesq approximation within the model domain (Ismail-Zadeh et al., 2007):
+To minimize boundary effects, the studied region $(650 \times 650 \text{ km}^2 \text{ and} 440 \text{ km}$ deep, see Fig. 2) has been bordered horizontally by 200 km area and extended vertically to the depth of 670 km.
+Therefore we consider a rectangular three-dimensional (3-D) domain $\Omega = [0,x_1=l_1] \times [0,x_2=l_2] \times [0,x_3=h]$ for assimilation of present temperature and mantle flow beneath the SE-Carpathians.
+The momentum, continuity, and regularized backward heat equations in the Boussinesq approximation are solved numerically backward in time (Ismail-Zadeh et al., 2007):